Driving Big Bend: Ross Maxwell Scenic Drive

 Where to Stay Nearby

 Chisos Mountains Lodge: The only lodge inside the park, located in the Chisos Basin.
-We stayed here in Roosevelt Cottage 102 (pet-friendly) and loved the quiet setting, mountain views, and unbeatable stargazing.
+We stayed in one of the park’s few pet-friendly cottages and loved the quiet setting, mountain views, and unbeatable stargazing.

 Cottonwood Campground: Closest campground to the end of the scenic drive.
 It’s quiet and well-shaded, with easy access to Santa Elena Canyon.

 Terlingua: Just outside the west entrance, Terlingua is a quirky desert town with rustic cabins, glamping tents, and local restaurants.
-It's about 30–40 minutes from Santa Elena Canyon.
+It's about an hour from Santa Elena Canyon.
 Check out The Summit at Big Bend for truly unique stays, including the only cave hotel rooms in Texas!

-Lajitas: A small resort town near the start of Highway 170, also known as El Camino del Rio.
+Lajitas: A small resort town near the start of Highway 170.
 Great if you’re continuing your trip west.
 Lajitas Golf Resort offers adobe-style rooms and scenic views.

 When to Visit Big Bend National Park